Introduction to Digital Animation

 Introduction to Digital Creative Practice

-Essential digital multimedia production skills are covered in this module: html and CSS, digital photography, and sound editing.
+You will study essential digital multimedia production skills in this module including html and CSS, digital photography, and sound editing.

 Creativity and New Media

 This module links your theoretical learning and practice together by allowing you to consider theoretical questions in a practical way.
-You will learn practical skills including composition and photo manipulation whilst researching past and present creative design.
+You will learn practical skills including video composition and photo manipulation.
 Your project will involve the creation of a poster and a video which are linked together to produce some augmented reality.

 Introduction to Digital Media